cfstras/cfmedias/README.md

 Overview
 --------
 cfmedias aims to let you take control of your media library.
 It lets you manage all of your media in a central place.
+It lets you listen to your music from any device you own and still get ratings and playcounts back to cfmedias.

 What it should be one day:

-- lightweight
 - fast
 - supporting every media format you could imagine
 - networking-enabled to let you share media within your home network